JimmyGnosis/TileFix/README.md

 2570-2572 (pipebomb detonator) - Contains some graphics from Duke Nukem 64 created by Eurocom
 3413-3415 (fire truck) - Contains some graphics from Duke Nukem 64 created by Eurocom

+Big thanks to everyone in the Duke4.net community, without whom this project would not have been possible.
+The extent of knowledge and ability to find information among it's members are invaluable and contributed greatly to this project.

 # Construction

 Editors Used: Adobe Photoshop CS6, MeeSoft's Image Analyzer, IrfanView, LibreSprite, BAFEd, EditArt, Magica Voxel, Qubicle Construction Time: TileFix officially began development in April of 2025.
 Some of these tiles I edited in the past ten years or so.
 Known Bugs/Problems: May introduce graphical issues with user maps that contain creative texture or sprite work.
 It should not introduce issues to the base game.